A computer is one HTTP call away. nehemiahd boots a Firecracker

 transfer and previews (below) need a connected machine — a desktop, or a shell with net.
 Pass "persistent": true for a

-machine with no TTL (runs until you delete it) — honored only when the server sets BORING_ALLOW_PERSISTENT=1, else it falls back to the TTL.
+machine with no TTL (runs until you delete it) — honored only when the server sets NEHEMIAH_ALLOW_PERSISTENT=1, else it falls back to the TTL.

 Interactive channels upgrade to WebSocket (binary frames):